Mad cow disease found in California; no human threat seen

 Tyson's shares closed up 1.5 percent at $17.93 on Tuesday, triple the gain of the wider stock market.
 JBS shares closed down 0.3 percent in Sao Paolo.

 Beef exports plunged nearly 75 percent in 2004 in the wake of the first U.S. incident in late-2003, with USDA reporting net cancellations of beef sales in five out of the first six weeks following the news.
-Overall beef exports were 321,967 tons in 2004, down from 1.27 million tons in the previous year.
+Overall beef exports were 321,967 tonnes in 2004, down from 1.27 million tonnes in the previous year.

 MAD COW